Man injured in west Champaign shooting on Sunday night

-Champaign police say a man was injured in a shooting on Sunday night on the west side of the city.
+CHAMPAIGN — Police say a man was injured in a shooting Sunday night on the west side of the city.

 Lieutenant Geoff Coon says officers were called to the 700 block of Crescent Drive at around 7:05 p.m. for the report of shots fired.